-"By the way, Mother," Kurama called out as he chopped the carrots, "I've been meaning to tell you for a while now, but it'd always slipped my mind: I've applied for an international scholarship.
+"By the way, Mother," Kurama called out as he chopped the carrots, "I've been meaning to tell you for a while now, but it'd always slipped my mind: I've applied for an international studies programme - full scholarship.
 Just today they've announced that I've been accepted for one of the few seats available."

 The woman gasped excitedly, "No way!
 That's amazing Shuuichi!
 Where is it?"